andrew/ultimate-awesome/README.md

 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
 - [awesome-deep-learning-and-machine-learning-questions](https://github.com/bat67/awesome-deep-learning-and-machine-learning-questions) - 【不定期更新】收集整理的一些网站中（如知乎、Quora、Reddit、Stack Exchange等）与深度学习、机器学习、强化学习、数据科学相关的有价值的问题.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
-- [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
+- [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-web-monetization](https://github.com/thomasbnt/awesome-web-monetization) - 🕶️ Stuffs about Web Monetization.
 Packages, articles, documentation links and others tools.
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.